 - The bar top is made of golden mica from Japan with ebonized ash and Brazilian rosewood.

 - The material at the bottom of the bar is etched copper.

 - The top of the banco seats is redwood beryl and ebonized ash with Brazilian rosewood backs.

-- The scales of the snake are gild finish (gold plated) tile from Italy
+- The scales of the snake feature gold plated tile from Italy.

 The Wine Room